open-contracting/european-union-support/README.md

     rake sample FILES=01,02,03,14,20

+See the comments in `sample.rake` to understand why tools like OxygenXML are insufficient.

 ### Map XML elements and attributes to text labels

-Generate files for mapping forms' XPath values to label keys:
+Create or update files for mapping forms' XPath values to label keys:

     rake label:xpath label:ignore

 You're now ready to map label keys to XPath values.
 As setup, if you have two monitors, open a form's template PDF and English PDF side-by-side in one monitor, to make it easy to see the text label of each label key in context.
-In a text editor, open `ignore.csv`, `enumerations.csv`, `attributes.csv` and a form's sample XML and XPath CSV.
+In a text editor, open `ignore.csv`, `enumerations.csv` and a form's sample XML and XPath CSV.

 Fill in each form's XPath CSV:

 1. Fill in the `label-key` column with label keys from the template PDF, referring to the English PDF and sample XML to verify the correspondence.
-Each instance of a label key should occur at most once in the CSV.
+Each *instance* of a label key should occur at most once in the CSV.
 1. If the label key is immediately preceded by an index (like `II.1.1`), fill in the `index` column with the index.
 1. If an XPath value has no corresponding label key in the PDF, fill in the `comment` column with a rationale.